HD650/BilibiliSpider/README.md

 jieba
 ## Progress ##
 Basically, this project can run. ⁄(⁄ ⁄•⁄ω⁄•⁄ ⁄)⁄
-Crawled 900 thousand of video info from game category by 10 instances of spider and 2 day period.
+Crawled 900 thousand of video info from game category by 10 instances of spider and 2 days period.
-Represented video info spider crawled with 3d plot which help us to have a better view of video info.
+Represented video info with 3d plot which help us to have a better view of the whole samples.
-Deducted the play amount of video by locally weighted regression algorithm trained by samples spider crawled, some results have large error.
+Deducted the play amount of video by locally weighted regression algorithm trained by samples spider crawled, some results have large error but some work well.
 ## Changes##

  - 9.21

 Add code to calculate the error of locally weighted regression, so we can choose a best value of k.
-But the eroor is still large.
+Add constant term which is forgot in previous commits.
+It helps to decrease the error, but in some cases, the error is still large.

  - 9.18